gameinbucket/tldr/README.md

-# tldr
+tldr
-short descriptions on everything
 ==============
 *focusing on mathematics, chemistry, and everyday essentials*
 --------------

 **work in progress:**
--periodic table looking element box for chemistry table -calculator
++periodic table looking element box for chemistry table +calculator
---algebra
---calculus
++algebra
++calculus

 **to do:**
 -context menu for panels